manojncsoni007/How-Well-Do-You-Know-Manoj/README.md

-# How Well Do You Know Manoj CLI App
+# How Well Do You Know Manoj

 This is CLI app built using node.js